Madic-/checkmk-ntfy/README.md

 # CheckMK ntfy notification

-This [CheckMK](https://checkmk.com/) notification scripts sends notifications to [ntfy.sh](https://ntfy.sh/) or a self hosted ntfy instance.
+This [CheckMK](https://checkmk.com/) notification script sends notifications to [ntfy.sh](https://ntfy.sh/) or a self hosted ntfy instance.
 It adds a link to the CheckMK host/service and let's you acknowledge the host/service problem directly from the notification.

 <img src="./images/service_alert.png" width="600" alt="Service alert">